MagnusThome/RejsaCAN-ESP32/README.md

 There is no bespoke code for the board apart from pin definitions, it's just a piece of universal hardware, but by using easy to use open source Arduino libraries it can be made to interface not only to various CAN buses, Network/Wifi and Bluetooth but to numerous sensors and other peripherals using the ESP32's built in interfaces.

 You can assemble your own board if you want, you find schematics, Gerber files and bill of materials in the <a href=Schematics>schematics folder</a>.
-I currently don't make any boards but if you need factory assembled boards in quantitites you can always contact me at magnust@gmail.com and we can discuss and see.
+I currently have a few extra boards so if you need one or more factory assembled boards you can always contact me at magnust@gmail.com.

 ### Nice review and get started guide at cnx-software